Battle of al-Qadisiyyah: Sasanian Civil War of 628–632

 After a few short months of reign, Kavadh II suddenly died of the plague; the ensuing power vacuum quickly led to a civil war.
 Ardashir III (c.
 621–630), son of Kavadh II, was raised to the throne at age seven, but was killed 18 months later by his general, Shahrbaraz, who then declared himself ruler.
 In 613 and 614, Shahrbaraz took both Damascus and Jerusalem from the Byzantine Empire, respectively.

 On 9 June 629, Shahrbaraz was killed during an invasion from Armenia by a Khazar–Göktürk force under Chorpan Tarkhan.
-He was succeeded by Boran, the daughter of Khosrow II.
-She was the 26th sovereign monarch of Persia, ruling from 17 June 629 to 16 June 630, and was one of only two women to sit on the Sasanian throne, the other being her sister Azarmidokht.
-She was made empress regnant on the understanding that she would vacate the throne upon Yazdegerd III (632–651), the son of Shahriyar and Grandson of Khosrow II, attaining majority.
+He was succeeded by Boran, a daughter of Khosrow II.
+She was the 26th sovereign monarch of Persia, ruling from 17 June 629 to 16 June 630, and was one of only two women to sit on the Sasanian throne, the other being her sister Azarmidokht (r.
+630–631).
+She was made empress regnant on the understanding that she would vacate the throne upon Yazdegerd III (632–651), the son of Shahriyar and grandson of Khosrow II, attaining majority.

 Boran attempted to bring stability to the empire by implementing justice, reconstructing and fixing infrastructure, lowering taxes, minting coins, and signing a peace treaty with the Byzantine Empire.
-She also appointed Rostam Farrokhzād as the commander-in-chief of the Persian army.
+She also appointed Rustam Farrokhzād as the commander-in-chief of the Persian army.

-However, Boran was largely unsuccessful in restoring the power to the central authority, which had been weakened considerably by civil wars, and either resigned or was murdered soon after ascending to the throne.
+However, Boran was largely unsuccessful in restoring power to the central authority, which had been weakened considerably by civil wars, and either resigned or was murdered soon after ascending to the throne.
 She was replaced by her sister Azarmidokht, who in turn was replaced by Hormizd VI, a noble of the Persian court.

 After five years of internal power struggle, Yazdegerd III, grandson of Khosrow II, became emperor at the age of eight in 632.
-The real power of the Persian state was held in the hands of generals Rostam Farrokhzād and Piruz Khosrow (also known as Piruzan).
+The real power of the Persian state was held in the hands of generals Rustam Farrokhzād and Piruz Khosrow (also known as Piruzan).

 The coronation of Yazdegerd III infused new life into the Sasanian Empire.